The CyberKnife SystemDiscover the Innovative Radiotherapy Treatment: The CyberKnife System

 Radiation therapy, or radiotherapy, has been a viable cancer treatment since the early years of the 20th century.
 Since then, radiation oncologists have made significant advances in using radiotherapy to treat cancerous and noncancerous tumors that are both non-invasive and effective.

-The radiation oncologists of Anchorage Associates in Radiation Medicine (AARM) offer the most advanced non-surgical radiation therapy options for the treatment of cancers throughout the body.
-AARM is the only group that offers the CyberKnife in the entire state of Alaska.
+The radiation oncologists of Advanced Oncology Associates (AOA) offer the most advanced non-surgical radiation therapy options for the treatment of cancers throughout the body.
+AOA is the only group that offers the CyberKnife in the entire state of Alaska.
 Each of their technologies serves a role in providing patients with the best treatment for their unique condition.

 The CyberKnife System